-EuroScicon invites all the participants from all over the world to attend "8th International Conference on Chemical Sciences’’ during June 14-15, 2018 at London, UK which includes speakers talk, speaker presentations on their work, oral talks (speaker forum and young research forum), poster presentations on unique scientific projects, interesting workshops and exhibitions.
+EuroScicon invites all the participants from all over the world to attend "11th Edition of International Conference on Chemical Sciences’’ during December 06-07, 2021 in London, UK which includes speakers talk, speaker presentations on their work, oral talks (speaker forum and young research forum), poster presentations on unique scientific projects, interesting workshops and exhibitions.

-Chemical Sciences 2018 is a global overview the Theme: “Recent Trends and Advancements in the field of Chemical Sciences” is aims to bring together leading academic scientists, researchers and research scholars to exchange and share their experiences and research results on all aspects of Chemical Sciences.
-It also provides a premier interdisciplinary platform for researchers, practitioners and educators to present and discuss the most recent innovations, trends, and concerns as well as practical challenges encountered and solutions adopted in the fields of Chemical Sciences.
+Chemical sciences 2021 is a global overview the theme: “New Innovations And Recent Applications In Chemistry Sciences in Challenging COVID-19 pandemic" is aims to bring together academic scientists, all researchers and research scholars to exchange and share their experiences and research results on all aspects of chemistry sciences.
+It also provides an international disciplinary platform for researcher’s professors, practitioners and educators to present their work and discuss the most recent innovations, trends, and concerns as well as tough practical challenges encountered, and solutions adopted in the fields of chemistry and technology.

 Call for Contributions

-Target Audience for Chemical Sciences 2018:
+Target Audience for Chemical Sciences 2021:

 Why to attend our Conference: